Table of Contents

 |Stage IV||Advanced, irreversible pulmonary fibrosis|

-In cases of unclear or not quite specific radiological findings but with typical clinical signs present, it may be necessary to follow up with an HRCT (high-resolution CT).
+In cases of unclear or not quite specific radiological findings, but with typical clinical signs present, it may be necessary to follow up with a high-resolution CT (HRCT).
 The HRCT will show changes in pulmonary structure sooner than chest X-rays: Interlobular septal thickening or fine nodular densification are signs of fibrotic changes in pulmonary tissue.

 Transbronchial Biopsy and Histology in Cases of Sarcoidosis

 The histological examination of affected tissue is another important step in diagnosing sarcoidosis.
-The results of the biopsy can prove the presence of non-caseating granulomas or histologically rule out other differential diagnoses, respectively.
-In cases of pulmonary tissue involvement, performing a bronchoscopy along with a transbronchial biopsy and bronchoalveolar lavage (BAL) are appropriate.
-The latter may reaffirm typical findings: In cases of active sarcoidosis, the CD4/CD8 quotient is > 5 (the higher the quotient, the more probable the diagnosis) and a shift of the T helper/T suppressor ratio in favor of the T helper cells can be seen (caused by the lymphocyte alveolitis).
+The results of the biopsy can prove the presence of non-caseating granulomas or histologically rule out other differential diagnoses.
+In cases of pulmonary tissue involvement, performing a bronchoscopy with transbronchial biopsy and bronchoalveolar lavage (BAL) are appropriate.
+The latter may reaffirm typical findings: In cases of active sarcoidosis, the CD4/CD8 ratio is > 5 (the higher the ratio, the more probable the diagnosis) and a shift of the T-helper/T-suppressor ratio in favor of the T-helper cells can be seen (caused by the lymphocyte alveolitis).

 Sarcoidosis and the Pulmonary Function Test

 Pulmonary function may reveal signs of restrictive ventilation disturbance, especially if pulmonary fibrosis has already begun.
-Reduced O2 diffusion capacity is a very early and sensitive parameter for sarcoidosis activity.
+Reduced oxygen diffusion capacity is a very early and sensitive parameter for sarcoidosis activity.

 Cardiological Diagnosis of Sarcoidosis

-As mentioned above, sarcoidosis may attack many organs and it would therefore be prudent to also follow up with cardiac diagnostic tests (ECG, echocardiography) and an opthalmological examination, possibly even other specialist consultations, should such a suspicion exist.
+As mentioned above, sarcoidosis may attack many organs, and it would, therefore, be prudent to also follow up with cardiac diagnostic tests (ECG, echocardiography) and an ophthalmological examination, possibly even other specialist consultations, should such a suspicion exist.

 Assessing Chronic Sarcoidosis Activity

-First and foremost, in order to assess the disease activity, especially in cases of chronic sarcoidosis, observing the progression of the clinical signs as well as the laboratory findings is appropriate (ACE, soluble IL2-receptor, inflammatory parameters, calcium).
-The parameters of the pulmonary function test (the diffusion capacity in particular) are suitable to monitor the progression.
-Depending on symptoms, the corresponding organ-specific changes must be monitored regularly (i.e. chest X-rays in cases of pulmonary involvement and bihilary lymphadenopathy, an ECG in cases of cardiac arrhythmia, etc.).
+First and foremost, to assess the disease activity, especially in cases of chronic sarcoidosis, observing the progression of the clinical signs as well as the laboratory findings is appropriate (ACE, soluble IL-2 receptor, inflammatory parameters, calcium).
+The parameters of the pulmonary function test (diffusion capacity, in particular) are suitable to monitor the progression.
+Depending on symptoms, the corresponding organ-specific changes must be monitored regularly (i.e. chest X-rays in cases of pulmonary involvement and bilateral hilar lymphadenopathy, an ECG in cases of cardiac arrhythmia, etc.).